vidandev/VidandevWebpackAssetsBundle/README.md

 # VidandevWebpackAssetsBundle
-Webpack integration for Symfony framework.
+Webpack integration for the Symfony framework.

 Currently only supports the inclusion of static assets from the filesystem or from 'webpack dev server' based on configuration.